PythonCharmers/python-future/README.rst

 Q. What is the relationship between this project and six?

-A. 'future' is a higher-level interface that builds on the six module.
+A. ``future`` is a higher-level interface that builds on the ``six`` module.
 They share the same goal of supporting codebases that work on both Python 2 and Python 3 without modification.
 They differ in the interface they offer, the Python versions they target, and the amount of magic in the implementation.